-Also known as: Breast cancer risk of recurrence« Back to test list
+Also known as: Gene expression assay of breast cancer« Back to test list

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.